ucan-wg/invocation/README.md

 Any [Task] field other besides `op` MAY be substituted with `Await`.
 The `op` field is critical in understanding what kind of action will be performed and CAN NOT be substituted with `Await`.

 An [Await] MAY be used across [Invocation]s with a same [Authorization], or across [Invocation]s with different [Authorization] and MAY even be across multiple Invokers and Executors.
 As long as the invocation can be resolved, it MAY be promised.
-This is sometimes referred to as ["promise pipelining"](http://erights.org/elib/distrib/pipeline.html).
+This is sometimes referred to as ["promise pipelining"].

 ## Await